HappySeaFox/sail/README.md

 - Reading and writing images in multiple pixel formats, not only RGB and friends
 - Access to the image properties w/o decoding the whole pixel data (probing)
 - Access to the source image properties (source pixel format etc.)
-- Image formats are supported through dynamically loaded plugins (codecs) which means you can add or remove codecs without re-compiling the whole library
+- Image formats are supported through dynamically loaded codecs which means you can add or remove codecs without re-compiling the whole library
 - Image codecs can be implemented in any programming language